Muzietto/geiesfolds/README.md

 ------------------
 I am in deep debt with:

-1) A tutorial on the universality and expressiveness of fold (Graham Hutton)
+1) "A tutorial on the universality and expressiveness of fold" (Graham Hutton)

-2) Real World Haskell, O'Reilly
+2) "Real World Haskell", O'Reilly

 3) http://oldfashionedsoftware.com/2009/07/30/lots-and-lots-of-foldleft-examples/